UtahEFD/UTESpac/README.md

 - Updated Tower Wind sector to vary for each sonic
 - Fixed issue with finding tables if table names were identical except at the end (e.g. FastResponse & FastResponse2)
 - Allow user to ignore specific table names in directory
+- Fixed issue with loading times with missing data tables

 #### Changes in progress
 - Updated structure fill code to be cleaner